Reading Time: 4 minutes

-When your customer has an auto bill pay option, they don’t have to worry about drawing a blank on their payments.
+When you decide on subscription billing services and your customer has an auto bill pay option, they don’t have to worry about drawing a blank on their payments.
 The correct amount of money is pulled out of their account on time, every time.

 Secure Personal Information

-Every year 60% of small businesses get hacked.
+Every year 60% of small businesses get hacked in one way or another.
 A lot of these hacks are socially engineered.
 This means that an employee is tricked into giving someone sensitive data that shouldn’t have it.

 Business Perk: Because of social engineering, each time a different person looks at your customer’s personal information there is a risk for a security breach.
-But with recurring billing, everything is done automatically so the number of people who see the information is significantly reduced.
+But with subscription billing services, everything is done automatically so the number of people who see the information is significantly reduced.